groonga/groonga/doc/source/reference/commands/select.rst

 parameter.
 In such a case, you can control what index column should be used and what data column should be searched explicitly.

-There are two kind of index columns which you can specify.
+If data column is specified to ``--match_columns``, Groonga searches related index column automatically, but it is not defined as a spec that which index column is actually selected.
+Thus, if multiple index columns are created against one data column, there is no way to know which index column will be selected in advance.
+(In most cases, latest created index column will be selected, but it is undocumented behavior.)

+Here is a use case how to specify index column.

 * index column for one data column
 * index column for multiple data column

 If you use index column for one data column, index column which corresponds to data column is paired.
+Thus, ``TERMS_TABLE.INDEX_COLUMN`` should be specified.
 On the otherhand, if you use index column for multiple data column, all data column is searched by default.
-If you want to use specific index column to search specific data column, Specify index column with data column name such as `TERMS_TABLE.INDEX_COLUMN.DATA_COLUMN``.
+If you want to use specific multiple index column to search specific data column, Specify index column with data column name such as ``TERMS_TABLE.INDEX_COLUMN.DATA_COLUMN``.
 See example use case :ref:`full-text-search-with-specific-index-name` for details.

 .. _select-query: